 Where is the best fly fishing in Idaho?

-It’s hard to say where the best fly fishing in Idaho is because there are so many awesome fly fishing spots.
+It’s hard to say where the best location in Idaho is because there are so many awesome fishing spots.
 Out of all the states, Idaho is the ‘best in the west,’ with amazing trout streams, lakes, and reservoirs all over.

-Most of the well-known fishing spots are found in the east, including both Henry’s Fork and North Fork of the Snake River, and not forgetting Yellowstone National Park.
+Most of the well-known GPS spots are found in the east, including both Henry’s Fork and North Fork of the Snake River, and not forgetting Yellowstone National Park.

 Where can I fly fish in Boise?

-If you’re looking for fly fishing near Boise Idaho, you’re in luck.
-You won’t have to travel far from Boise to find excellent fly fishing opportunities.
+If you’re looking for a spot near Boise Idaho, you’re in luck.
+You won’t have to travel far from Boise to find excellent opportunities.
 There are plenty of local ponds dotted around Boise that are home to panfish and bass, plus regularly stocked with rainbow trout.